ogennadi/kanjigame/README.md

   `rake game:slurpn5`

+- Generate the game static files.
+This takes about 15 mins

+  `rake game:generate`

-- Now start your Web server and visit the home page to play
+- Now open the public/index.html to play